-Lenders usually insist on being repaid, but in some circumstances, they may be prepared to write off some or all of your debts.
+There are 4 ways to write off your debts that lenders don’t want you to know about.
+Most lenders insist on being repaid, but in some circumstances, they may agree to write off some or all of your debts.
 There are a number of reasons that this could happen:

 - if you are unable to repay your debts because you have no income or assets